webscraperio/web-scraper-documentation/docs/Parsers/Strip HTML.md

 # Strip HTML parser
 Remove HTML tags and decode [HTML entities][html-entities].
-By removing HTML tags, text might miss some whitespaces that previously were displayed by HTML so make sure to replace these HTML elements with [Replace text][replace-text] parser beforehand.
+By removing HTML tags, the text might miss some whitespaces that previously were displayed by HTML so make sure to replace these HTML elements with [Replace text][replace-text] parser beforehand.